HibaBenAribi/Emimr/README.md

 # ms_epigenomics
 Study Title :

-Identifying Methylation Sites and Interfering RNAs in Multiple Sclerosis Patients Using Human DNA-seq and RNA-seq
+Identifying Methylation Sites and Interfering RNAs in Multiple Sclerosis Patients Using Human DNA-seq and RNA-seq data.

 # tool:
 R Script that will perform genetic expression analysis and gene expression regulatory factors study :  by Identify their Methylation Sites and Interfering RNAs.